Source code for pyreco.utils_networks

 [docs] def set_spec_rad(network: np.ndarray, spec_radius: float) -> np.ndarray: if not isinstance(network, np.ndarray): raise TypeError("adjacency matrix must be numpy.ndarray") if network.shape[0] != network.shape[1]: raise ValueError("adjacency matrix must be square") if np.count_nonzero(network) == 0: raise ValueError("adjacency matrix must have at least one link") if spec_radius <= 0: raise ValueError("spectral radius must be larger than zero") if spec_radius > 1.0: warnings.warn("a spectral radius larger than 1 is unusual!", Warning) current_spectral_radius = compute_spec_rad(network) if current_spectral_radius < 10 ** (-9): print("spectral radius smaller than 10^-9!") current_spectral_radius = 10 ** (-6) scaling_factor = spec_radius / current_spectral_radius return network * scaling_factor

-[docs] def is_zero_col_and_row(x: np.ndarray, idx: int) -> bool: # returns zero if adjacency matrix x carries only zeros in column and row of index idx (i.e. missing node) is_zero_column = np.all(x[:, idx] == 0) is_zero_row = np.all(x[idx, :] == 0) if is_zero_column and is_zero_row: return True else: return False
+[docs] def is_zero_col_and_row(x: np.ndarray, idx: int) -> bool: # returns zero if adjacency matrix x carries only zeros in column and row of index # idx (i.e. missing node) is_zero_column = np.all(x[:, idx] == 0) is_zero_row = np.all(x[idx, :] == 0) if is_zero_column and is_zero_row: return True else: return False

 [docs] def remove_nodes_from_graph(graph: np.ndarray, nodes: list): # removes a node from the graph given as np adjacency matrix # TODO: allow the user to input a networkx graph instead of a numpy array if not isinstance(nodes, list): raise TypeError("Nodes must be provided as a list of indices.") num_nodes = get_num_nodes(graph) if np.max(nodes) > num_nodes: raise ValueError("Node index exceeds the number of nodes in the graph.") if np.min(nodes) < 0: raise ValueError("Node index must be positive.") if not isinstance(graph, np.ndarray): raise TypeError("Adjacency matrix must be numpy.ndarray") if not all(isinstance(x, int) for x in nodes): raise ValueError("All entries in the node list must be integers.") # remove nodes from the network using networkx # 1. create a graph from the weights matrix G = nx.from_numpy_array(graph, create_using=nx.DiGraph) # 2. remove the specified nodes from the graph G.remove_nodes_from(nodes) # 3. convert the graph back to a NumPy array graph_trunc = nx.to_numpy_array(G) if graph_trunc.shape[0] != graph.shape[0] - len(nodes): raise ValueError("sth wrong!") return graph_trunc

-[docs] def rename_nodes_after_removal(original_nodes: list, removed_nodes: list): # removes the nodes from the original list of nodes and renames the remaining nodes # Create a mapping of old indices to new indices old_to_new = {} new_index = 0 for old_index in np.unique( original_nodes ): # range(np.min(original_nodes), np.max(original_nodes)): if old_index not in removed_nodes: old_to_new[old_index] = new_index new_index += 1 updated_nodes = [ old_to_new[node] for node in original_nodes if node not in removed_nodes ] return updated_nodes
+[docs] def rename_nodes_after_removal(original_nodes: list, removed_nodes: list): # Removes the nodes from the original list of nodes and renames the remaining nodes # Surviving node's new index = old index minus the number of removed nodes that had # smaller index removed_set = set(removed_nodes) updated_nodes = [ node - sum(1 for r in removed_nodes if r < node) for node in original_nodes if node not in removed_set ] return updated_nodes

-[docs] def gen_init_states(num_nodes: int, method: str = "random"): # returns an array of length <num_nodes> # creates the entries based on different sampling methods # when not setting specific values, the range is normalized to abs(1) if method == "random": init_states = np.random.random(num_nodes) elif method == "random_normal": init_states = np.random.randn(num_nodes) elif method == "ones": init_states = np.ones(num_nodes) elif method == "zeros": init_states = np.zeros(num_nodes) else: raise ( ValueError( f"Sampling method {method} is unknown for generating initial reservoir states" ) ) # normalize to max. absolute value of 1 if method != "zeros": init_states = init_states / np.max(np.abs(init_states)) return init_states
+[docs] def gen_init_states(num_nodes: int, method: str = "random"): # returns an array of length <num_nodes> # creates the entries based on different sampling methods # when not setting specific values, the range is normalized to abs(1) if method == "random": init_states = np.random.random(num_nodes) elif method == "random_normal": init_states = np.random.randn(num_nodes) elif method == "ones": init_states = np.ones(num_nodes) elif method == "zeros": init_states = np.zeros(num_nodes) else: raise ( ValueError( f"Sampling method {method} is unknown for generating initial reservoir " "states" ) ) # normalize to max. absolute value of 1 if method != "zeros": init_states = init_states / np.max(np.abs(init_states)) return init_states

 [docs] def convert_to_nx_graph(graph: np.ndarray) -> nx.Graph: """ Convert a numpy array to a NetworkX graph.
 Args: adjacency_matrix (np.ndarray): The adjacency matrix of the graph.
 Returns: nx.Graph: The NetworkX graph. """ if isinstance(graph, np.ndarray): graph = nx.from_numpy_array(graph, create_using=nx.DiGraph) elif not isinstance(graph, (nx.Graph, nx.DiGraph)): raise ValueError("adjacency_matrix must be a numpy array or a NetworkX graph.") return graph